realpython/materials/top-python-game-engines/readme.md

-Placeholder for code to support top-python-game-engines article
+Code to support top-python-game-engines article